TD0401/DataScienceCourse3CleanData/README.md

 run_analysis.R sources the load_data.R file.
 It completes the five steps mentioned in the assigment.
 But before running the analysis we need to do some preprocessing.
 There are three types of data present in the data downloaded viz.
 Activity Data, Subject Ids, Measurement data.
 All three data relates to each other hence these three data need to be merged.
 Also, there is some training data and some test data that needs to be merged.

 ##### Preprocessing Steps
-Data has been read into data frames from csv files.
+Data has been read into data frames from txt files.
 The data files read into data frames are -

 1. *train_data* - Training data has been read from X_train.txt file.
 2. *test_data* - Test data has been read from X_test.txt file.